DavidH2001/MUON-Data-Collection/README.md

 running the standard Arduino code as described [here](https://github.com/spenceraxani/CosmicWatch-Desktop-Muon-Detector-v2).
 When a valid event line is received the detection sequence will begin and continue to do so until the system detects
 Ctrl-C (Z) or the system is rebooted.
 The detector activity may be monitored via the command line used to start it or via browsing the log file written to the specified root directory.
 During runtime, all events are saved to a buffer along with separate frequency information that is calculated using a sliding window.
 The detection of anomalies starts when the event buffer has been initially filled.
 This involves comparing the current central buffer frequency to the current buffer median (Muon base level) frequency.
 The correspondence given via the UKRAA provides evidence that the Muon rates can vary between detectors.
-This could be explained for a number of reasons e.g., how the detectors were constructed, a variation in the components used, detector location, etc. The dynamic base level comparison used bt the detection software will help compensate for any drift in the detector sensitivity.
+This could be explained for a number of reasons e.g., how the detectors were constructed, a variation in the components used, detector location, etc. The dynamic base level comparison used by the detection software will help compensate for any drift in the detector sensitivity.
-When a high (or low) central event frequency is detected the current buffer is saved under a subdirectory called "anomaly".
+When a high (or low) central event frequency is detected the current buffer is saved to a file.
 Monitoring the central frequency means that we can obtain the sequence of events before and after a detected anomaly.
 In addition, the software may be configured to save all buffers independent of any occurring anomalies.
 The software also supplies the option to copy anomaly files to a remote FTP server.
 The aim of this is to collect files from multiple sites to perform correlative analysis.